alex-gutev/live_cells/docs-src/docs/basics/lists-maps-sets.md

 ```

 `cellList` is reactive, like any other cell, and its value will
 likewise change whenever the value of `list` changes.
-So what's the
+However,
-point?
-Unlike `list`, `cellList` only reacts to changes in the
+`cellList` only reacts to changes in the `length` of the `list`,
-`length` of the list, i.e. when the number of elements in the list
+i.e. when the number of elements in the list change, and not the
-change, and not the values of the elements themselves.
+values of the elements themselves.

 You can test this out using `ValueCell.watch`: